mfornos/awesome-microservices/README.md

 ### Vocabularies

+- [JSON Schema](http://json-schema.org/) - Vocabulary that allows you to annotate and validate JSON documents.
 - [LOV](http://lov.okfn.org/) - Linked open vocabularies.
 - [Schema.org](http://schema.org/) - Collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.